Seeing through Light and Darkness: Sensor-Physics Grounded Deblurring HDR NeRF from Single-Exposure Images and Events: Additional evaluations

 \subsection{Single-exposure vs. multi-exposure}

-In this experiment, we train HDR-NeRF~\cite{hdrnerf} with different input exposure ranges to evaluate the HDR NVS performance boundaries of multi-exposure image-based HDR-NeRF and our single-exposure ERGB-based See-NeRF.
+In this experiment, we train HDR-NeRF~\cite{hdrnerf} with different input exposure ranges to evaluate the HDR NVS performance boundaries of multi-exposure RGB-based HDR-NeRF and our single-exposure ERGB-based See-NeRF.

-\myPara{Quantitative results:} HDR-NeRF\textsuperscript{ref} in \cref{tab:sup2} demonstrates that multi-exposure image-based HDR-NeRF can only fully reconstruct sharp HDR scenes when the input LDR images are sharp and cover exposure times at all three scales: low ($\Delta t_0$), medium ($\Delta t_2$), and high ($\Delta t_4$).
-When the input long-exposure images are motion-blurred, the results of HDR-NeRF\textsuperscript{ref-blur} will be significantly affected by the motion blur and degraded.
-In contrast, our See-NeRF achieves the best HDR NVS results with blurry single-exposure LDR images and corresponding events
+\myPara{Quantitative results:} HDR-NeRF\textsuperscript{ref} in \cref{tab:sup2} demonstrates that multi-exposure RGB-based HDR-NeRF only surpasses our single-exposure ERGB-Based See-NeRF in overall performance when the input LDR images are sharp and cover exposure times at all three scales: short ($\Delta t_0$), medium ($\Delta t_2$), and long ($\Delta t_4$).
+When the input images are motion-blurred, the results of HDR-NeRF\textsuperscript{ref-blur} will be significantly affected by the motion blur and degraded.
+In contrast, our See-NeRF achieves the best HDR NVS results with blurry single-exposure LDR images and corresponding events.

-\myPara{Qualitative results:} HDR-NeRF\textsuperscript{$\Delta t_2$} in \cref {fig:sup1} illustrates that with images at single-exposure time $\Delta t_2$ as input, the estimated CRF curve deviates completely from GT, and the HDR NVS results are also completely distorted.
-When adding the images with longer exposure time $\Delta t_4$ for training, HDR-NeRF\textsuperscript{$\Delta t_2, \Delta t_4$} can accurately recover the CRF curve of the low-light area, while there is still a deviation in the CRF curve of the highlight area, and the HDR NVS results will show a color cast in the highlight area.
-When further adding the image with shorter exposure time $\Delta t_0$, the CRF curve of the highlight area is further corrected and close to the GT CRF curve, as shown in the results of HDR-NeRF\textsuperscript{ref}.
-However, in the case of blurry input, the estimated CRF curve of HDR-NeRF\textsuperscript{ref-blur} will be distorted, and its reconstruction results will be blurred.
-In comparison, our See-NeRF leverages the spatial dynamic information of the low-light and highlight areas contained in the event to correct the CRF curves in these areas, achieving both HDR and deblurring NVS with a single-exposure image and corresponding events as input.
+\myPara{Qualitative results:} HDR-NeRF\textsuperscript{$\Delta t_2$} in \cref {fig:sup1} illustrates that with images with single-exposure time $\Delta t_2$ as input, the estimated CRF curve deviates completely from GT, and the HDR NVS results are also completely distorted.
+When adding the images with longer exposure time $\Delta t_4$ for training, HDR-NeRF\textsuperscript{$\Delta t_2, \Delta t_4$} can accurately recover the CRF curve of the low-light area.
+At the same time, there is still a deviation in the CRF curve of the highlight area, and the HDR NVS results will show a color cast in the highlight area.
+When further adding the images with shorter exposure time $\Delta t_0$, the CRF curve of the highlight area is further corrected and closer to the GT CRF curve, as shown in the results of HDR-NeRF\textsuperscript{ref}.
+However, in the case of blurry input, the estimated CRF curves of HDR-NeRF\textsuperscript{ref-blur} are distorted, and the reconstruction results are blurred.
+In comparison, See-NeRF achieves accurate CRF curve estimation and produces sharp, high-quality HDR NVS results.
+This demonstrates that See-NeRF effectively leverages spatial and temporal differential information of events in low-light, highlight, and blurry regions to infer the actual scene brightness to enhance CRF estimation and eliminate the effects of blurred input, which is consistent with the theoretical proof in Sec.
+3.